First time here?

 Qapel (Doug Duncan) & Sensei (Catherine Pawasarat)

-Qapel (Achariya Doug Duncan) and Sensei (Catherine Pawasarat) are Dharma Teachers and Planet Dharma’s principle teachers.
-They also founded and are resident at Clear Sky Meditation Centre in BC, Canada.
+Qapel (Achariya Doug Duncan) and Sensei (Catherine Pawasarat) were Planet Dharma’s founding teachers.
+Since Qapel passed away in 2024, Catherine Sensei is our head teacher and lineage holder.
+Qapel and Sensei also founded Clear Sky Meditation Centre in BC, Canada.

 Awakening Today